GentikSolm/archive-bot/README.md

 # Reppo
 ## The Reputation tracking discord bot

-reppo_db contains the database class, which handles all the calls to the sql server & custom Exceptions.

 ### Reppo uses a .env file for secrete stuff, it should contain:
 * TOKEN=(Bot Token)
 * DB_USERNAME=(database username)